-Sheetal has a masters in science in economics from the London School of Economics and a bachelor of arts from the University of Alberta.
+Sheetal has a Master of Science in economics from the London School of Economics and a Bachelor of Arts from the University of Alberta.
 She has received several awards, including the alumni award of excellence from the University of Alberta and the women in business award from Her Majesty, Queen Elizabeth II.

 Public sector bodies are required to post online the names and compensation paid to: